-December is upon us, which means it’s time to send a pile of “snail mail” out to associates, friends, and loved ones!
+December is a big month for the postal service.
+Businesses and individuals send holiday greetings to associates, friends, and loved ones!
 While few people routinely scribe letters anymore, the holiday season is a rare exception.

 It’s easy to get caught making a silly error amidst all of the parties, shopping, and other festive commitments.
 Make sure to reference this post to avoid the three most common holiday card mistakes.